Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

   - `Test`: for a specific timing test using a test interface with code maximal optimization.
   - `Release`: for the final code deployment to the systems.

+It is required to generate reproducible builds that can deployed on independent CI/CD test systems.
+To achieve that, the **csolution - CMSIS Project Manager** generates *.cprj output files with the following naming conventions:

+`<project-name>[.<build-type>][+target-type].cprj` this would generate for example: `Multi.Debug+Production-HW.cprj`

+This output file convention is identical with the [context: name conventions](YML-Input-Format.md#context-name-conventions) and enables that each `target-type:` and/or `build-type:` can be identified and independently generated which provides the support for test automation.
+It is however not required to build every possible combination, this should be under user control.

 **Flexible Builds for multi-target projects**

 Multi-target projects may be created using `target-types` that select different physical or virtual hardware systems.